gee-community/eetasks/README.md

 # Earth Engine Tasks

-An extension for monitoring Earth Engine tasks.
+An extension for monitoring and submitting Earth Engine tasks.

 ## Features